chrstphrknwtn/etch/readme.md

 # Etch

-Encrypt a file, or decrypt a file and print to `stdout`.
+Encrypt a file, or decrypt a file and print to `stdout`

 ## Usage
 ````